 We serve delicious food, and in fact, the entire eating experience is very important to us.
 Our meals are freshly prepared on site by a team of fantastic chefs using locally sourced ingredients wherever possible.
 Our chef and their team carefully create menus that are interesting and seasonal, catering to different preferences and dietary requirements.

 Not at all.
-We do have set mealtimes and do encourage residents to sit and eat together as it can be a great social experience, where staff also sit down and enjoy mealtimes together.
+We do have set mealtimes and do encourage residents to sit and eat together as it can be a great social experience.
 However, there will be times when a resident would prefer to eat away from larger groups and that is absolutely fine.
 There are a variety of quieter spaces to do so.